 Thank you to the good people of Edge by Ascential who list every month the important things happening on Amazon.
 Read all of them with the addition of my insights below.
 There are so many interesting things to discuss, that this summary came out pretty long, so feel free to jump ahead to items you find interesting.

-If you’d like to get the monthly Amazon News Summary to your Email, please sign up at the bottom of the post to get all the updates.
+If you’d like to get the monthly Amazon News Summary to your Email, please get in touch with me.

 Enjoy and feel free to share!